isaacnmm/pestpolicy-hugo2XX/content/posts/best-harmonica-microphones/index.md

 layout: post
 ---

-The best harmonica microphones should be capable of [producing quality sound](https://blogs.uoregon. edu/uocinetech/recording-and-exporting-standards/audio-recording-standards/) output throughout the performance without distorting.
+The best harmonica microphones should be capable of [producing quality sound](https://blogs.uoregon.edu/uocinetech/recording-and-exporting-standards/audio-recording-standards/)output throughout the performance without distorting.
 Because the harmonica is played in genres that generally need amp lification, it is imperative to reinforce live perfo rmances with your kind of microphone.

 When recording, the harmonica needs to be miked in order to capture all the sounds accurately - just like with the mac computers.